adamkielar/adamkielar.github.io/_posts/2023-01-10-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-1-circleci.md

 ### Update AKS cluster with kubelet identity

-According documentation "Mounting blobfuse requires account key, if nodeStageSecretRef field is not provided in PV config, azure file driver would try to get azure-storage-account-{accountname}-secret in the pod namespace first, if that secret does not exist, it would get account key by Azure storage account API directly using kubelet identity (make sure kubelet identity has reader access to the storage account)".
+According to documentation: "Mounting blobfuse requires account key, if nodeStageSecretRef field is not provided in PV config, azure file driver would try to get azure-storage-account-{accountname}-secret in the pod namespace first, if that secret does not exist, it would get account key by Azure storage account API directly using kubelet identity (make sure kubelet identity has reader access to the storage account)".
 So before we will mount our storage account lets update our cluster if we do not want to pass account key as secret.
 Update may take few minutes...

 ```bash
 aksKubeletIdentity="aks-kubelet-identity"